-Where a report, complaint or disclosure relates to, or is suspected to relate to, a possible contravention of the Corporations Act (or Taxation Act) by Jumbo or an officer or employee of Jumbo, legal advice concerning the investigation process should be sought directly from Jumbo's General Counsel to ensure compliance with the Corporations Act.
+Where a report, complaint or disclosure relates to, or is suspected to relate to, a possible contravention of the Corporations Act (or Taxation Act) by Jumbo or a Workplace Participant, legal advice concerning the investigation process should be sought directly from Jumbo's General Counsel to ensure compliance with the Corporations Act.
 Such advice must be sought prior to details of the report or the identity of the person making the report being disclosed to any person, including to Jumbo's General Counsel.